akmaurya1708/loading-effect-to-your-website/README.md

 5. adding jQuery fade out the preloader animation once the page has been completely loaded.

-Read full deatil here : https://blog.akmaurya.in/adding-loading-effect-to-your-website/
+Read full detail here : https://blog.akmaurya.in/adding-loading-effect-to-your-website/